Jaishankar stresses on connectivity, proposes Chabahar Port be included in the North-South Transport Corridor | Law-Order

 ''We share Armenia's support for our candidature of non-permanent membership of the UNSC for 2021-22 and also for the permanent membership at the UNSC.
 Our progression at multilateral forums reflects the strength of our relationship.
 We are very grateful to Armenia for supporting our candidature to other multilateral forums,'' he said.

-Jaishankar said that he looks forward to calling on the Armenian Prime Minister Nikol Pashinyan.

-He also expressed his pleasure in his meeting with the President of the National Assembly of Armenia Alen Simonyan.
+Jaishankar also expressed his pleasure on his meeting with President of the National Assembly of Armenia Alen Simonyan.

 ''Discussed the importance of nurturing the bonds between our two parliamentary democracies.
 Spoke about bringing our people closer together through greater cooperation in different domains,'' Jaishakar tweeted.